openshift/hypershift/docs/content/how-to/openstack/prerequisites.md

 * OpenStack Octavia service must be running in the cloud hosting the guest cluster when ingress is configured with an Octavia load balancer.
   In the future, we'll explore other Ingress options like MetalLB.
 * The default external network (on which the kube-apiserver LoadBalancer type service is created) of the Management OCP cluster must be reachable from the guest cluster.
-* The RHCOS image must be uploaded to OpenStack (explained later).

 ## Install the HyperShift and HCP CLI